Gas Stations of the Future

 Growing EV Presence

-Gas stations planning to cater to the new generation of electric vehicles will face some challenges including high equipment and construction costs and potential disruptions during renovation.
-Although gas stations aren’t going away, it’s important to stay relevant and convenient as policies are implemented in favor of EVs in the long term.
+Gas stations planning to cater to the new generation of electric vehicles will face some challenges, including high equipment and construction costs and potential disruptions during renovation.
+Although gas stations aren’t going away, it’s important to stay relevant and convenient as long-term policies are implemented in favor of EVs.
 In California, thousands of gas stations will be impacted by the 2035 deadline set by Governor Newsom, requiring all new cars and passenger trucks sold in California to be zero-emission vehicles.
 This news forces operators to consider redevelopment and renovation focused on serving more electric vehicles.

 Changing Consumer Preferences